-G. Reporting Considerations

-1. Timeliness of Report, Location of Incident
+- G. Reporting Considerations - 1.
+Timeliness of Report, Location of Incident promptly and effectively.

-Reporting parties and third-party witnesses are encouraged to report prohibited conduct as soon as possible in order to maximize the College's ability to respond promptly and effectively.
 The College does not, however, limit the timeframe for reporting.
 If the responding party is no longer a student or employee, the College may not be able to take disciplinary action against the responding party, but it will still seek to meet its Title IX obligation by taking steps to end the behavior, prevent its recurrence, and address its effects.
 An incident does not have to occur on campus to be reported to the College.
 Off-campus conduct is covered under this policy.